jonathanGB/rust-grep/README.md

 ```
 $ git clone https://github.com/jonathanGB/rust-grep.git
 $ cd rust-grep
-$ [CASE_INSENSITIVE=] cargo run <query> <filename> [--regex]
+$ cargo run <query> <filename> [--case_insensitive]
 ```

 where `query` is the keyword you are grepping inside a file which path is `filename`.
-An optional parameter `--regex` tells the program that `query` should be interpreted as a regular expression, not simply as a substring.
-In case the regex flag is not used, it is still possible to denote a case insensitive search by setting the environment variable `CASE_INSENSITIVE` (the value doesn't matter).
+It is possible to denote a case insensitive search by using the `--case_insensitive` flag.
 Minigrep is also currently limited in that we can only grep one file.

 ### Examples